 This course introduces marketing concepts, economic marketing, and business fundamentals.
 Students are provided an overview of the marketing functions of selling, promotion, pricing, financing, and distribution.
-Communication fundamentals are included.
-The marketing course is designed to prepare students for entry-level employment in areas related to planning, and performing wholesale and retail services.
+Communication and oral presentation skills are mandatory.
+The marketing course is designed to prepare students for entry-level employment in areas related to planning and performing wholesale and retail services.
 Potential employment sites include businesses of all types, such as financial institutions, real estate, retail establishments, public relations, and sports and entertainment venues.